 Michael Nitschmann is a doctoral researcher in the Innovation Network ‘Governing Transformative Technologies’ funded by the Excellence Strategy of the Federal Government and the Länder.
 The project aims to understand the ambivalence of positive and negative sociotechnical impacts of transformative technologies in order to democratically shape innovation in pursuit of society.

 After completing his B. Sc.
 In aerospace engineering, Michael changed his study program and did his M. A. in Science and Technology Studies (STS) at the STS Department of the Technical University of Munich.
-His master’s thesis focused on STS-engagements and roles in sociotechnical transformation.
+His master's thesis focused on a systematic analysis of STS engagements and the roles of researchers in socio-technical transformation to sustainability.

 Winter semester 2023/24: